FBI concerned by money mules roped into fraud schemes

 - Trump once boasted of market gains, now tweets cause drops

+“They trial and error this stuff and they see what works and they see what doesn’t,” FBI supervisory special agent James Abbott said in an interview.
+“It’s a much higher success rate when you have a lot of money using somebody else’s account going through there instead of trying to cross the border with a physical transportation of cash.”

+The FBI and international law enforcement agencies have stepped up efforts against the fraud and say they’re building bigger cases than before.
+Europol said this month it had identified 1,504 money mules, arresting 168, in a continent-wide bust.
+The FBI in June announced the arrests of 74 people, including 29 in Nigeria, for schemes targeting businesses and the elderly, and this month launched a publicity campaign called “Don’t Be a Mule.”

-The money mule cases are an offshoot of more generic frauds, including schemes that dupe people into thinking they’ve won the lottery and can claim their prizes by wiring an advance payment.
+The money mule cases are an offshoot of more generic frauds encountered by the FBI, including schemes that dupe people into thinking they’ve won the lottery and can claim their prizes by wiring an advance payment, or that trick the unsuspecting into believing a relative has been arrested and needs urgent bail money or that a supposed paramour they’ve met online requires cash.
+In cases like the Connecticut one, fraudsters assume identities of executives and scam employees into wiring cash.

+That’s what happened in 2016 at Beacon Systems, a Texas company where a new employee received an email from someone she thought was the chief executive officer instructing her to transfer nearly $100,000 for a vendor-related payment.
+Several weeks later, Kerry Williams, the CEO whose identity was impersonated, was on her way to the airport when an FBI official contacted her and explained how the company had been victimized as part of a much broader swindle.
+A dual Nigerian-U.S. citizen was ultimately sentenced to four years in prison in connection with the scheme.

+“It makes you kind of paranoid,” Williams said, describing how the experience made the SAP consulting firm more vigilant.
+“Even to this day, we’re overly cautious about everything.
+I think you kind of go to that extreme.”